hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

     // A string corresponding to the anti-Sybil ID for the enclave that
     // generated the signup information.
     string anti_sybil_id = 3;

+    // The nonce associated with the signup info.
+Note that this must match
+    // the nonce provided when the signup info was created. string nonce = 4;
   }

 Currently the poet_enclave needs a way to check how many validators are